Review: Viaje Roman Candle

 • I know I should know better by now, but with a name like Roman Candle, I was really expecting more spice, pepper, strength—or a combination of all three.

-• In typical Viaje fashion with the Forth of July releases, the boxes of the Roman Candles show nothing on the outside about being cigars.
+• In typical Viaje fashion with the Fourth of July releases, the boxes of the Roman Candles show nothing on the outside about being cigars.
 In fact, the only thing that is on the box are the words: Viaje Fireworks, 15 Candles, 9×50 and Roman Candle.

 • Interestingly, the real Roman Candles are actually banned in some countries, and are illegal in some states due to their propensity to being misused and causing accidents.